BalloonBall/DE4_Opti_Group_11/Subsystem_1/README.md

 Main script
 -------
-The subsystem_1.m MATLAB script should be run.
+The 'singleobjective.m' and 'multiobjective.m' MATLAB scripts should be run.

 Execution time
 -------
-The execution time is approximately XX seconds
+The execution time is approximately 3.615 seconds for the 'singleobjective.m' script, and XX seconds for the 'multiobjective.m' script.

 Dependencies
 -------
-The script requires MATLAB R2018b and the Global Optimisation Toolbox.
+The scripts require MATLAB R2018b and the Global Optimisation Toolbox to be installed.